-Phase 2.0 – Stabilization / Acute Care – 60 DAYS
+Stabilization / Acute Care

-You will be completing the 12-week core curriculum requirements for Acute Care during this phase.
+You will be completing the core curriculum requirements for Acute Care during this phase.
 Your counselor will give you the mandatory group schedule.
 Stabilization Phase is to help you explore areas of your life that are in need of change.
 Clients will be granted various privileges.
 Such as clients will be allowed to request for a day pass every other week and attend outside meetings.
 Privileges are based on individual client’s history, progress and compliance with treatment rules and regulations.

-Phase 3.0 – Supportive Recovery / Continued Care – 45 DAYS
+Supportive Recovery / Continued Care

-Supportive Care Phase is the beginning of the Continued Care component of the treatment program.
+Supportive Care phase is the beginning of the Continued Care component of the treatment program.
 During the Supportive Recovery Phase your focus will be on Self-Sufficiency and Continued Recovery.
-Your have completed the 12-week core curriculum and it is time to start focusing on increasing your knowledge about addiction and recovery by challenging you and having you attend advanced treatment workshops and activities to promote health and support recovery. *Your group attendance schedule will be modified.
+You have completed core curriculum and it is time to start focusing on increasing your knowledge about addiction and recovery by challenging you and having you attend advanced treatment workshops and activities to promote health and support recovery.
 This will allow you to start preparing for your future outside of treatment.
 This plan should include employment options, job skills training, or educational plan if feasible.
 If you are on disability, you will be required to start developing a plan of how you will spend your time when you exit the program.

-Phase 4.0 – Extended Recovery / Continued Care – 30 DAYS
+Extended Recovery / Continued Care

 Extended Recovery Phase is the second half of Continued Care component of the treatment program.
 During the Extended Recovery Phase your focus will be on preparing to transition from treatment and to begin to rely on your outside Recovery Support System.
 You have completed all of the treatment education requirements and it is time to start processing what this time has meant to you and to strengthen your commitment to long-term recovery.
-Your group schedule will be modified so that you are able to attend school or work.
-You will be required to create a “Social Amends Project.”
-It can be any project that will help improve and/or benefit the community.
-Clients will be required to co-facilitate two groups and have a peer presentation.
-You will attend Aftercare and Alumni meetings.
+Your treatment plan will include educational and employment goals.
+Once clients complete the program, they may attend Aftercare and Alumni meetings.